confluentinc/ksql/docs-md/tutorials/basics-docker.md

       ksqlDB retrieves the schema from {{ site.sr }} and uses this to build the SQL schema for the table.
 You may still provide the schema if you wish.
       Until [Github issue #4462](https://github.com/confluentinc/ksql/issues/4462)
-      is complete, schema inference is only available where the key of the data is a STRING, as is the case here.
+      is complete, schema inference is only available for the value columns.
+By default, it is assumed the key schema is a single `KAFKA` formatted `STRING` column and is called `ROWKEY`.
+It is also possible to supply just the key column in the statement, allowing you to specify the key column type.
+For example:
+      `CREATE TABLE users_original (ROWKEY INT KEY) WITH (...);`

 !!! note
       The data generated has the same value in the {{ site.ak }} record's key